 I have a daily rate which I will continue to discount for projects that I really want to do.
 Working on big challenges with interesting, energetic people makes me happy.

-Do you have an operations problem or project management challenge that you could use some help with?
+Do you have an operations problem or project management challenge?
 Click HERE to reach out.
 Let’s see if it is something that I can help with.

 “Steve Beeler is a gentleman balancing his sporting activities with a friendly approach towards family, friends, business contacts, and community.
 A great listener, Steve has a rare combination of solid business knowledge and a laser focus on effective solutions.”

 Dante Marchiori, Senior Advisor and Consultant, Primorium (Sao Paulo, Brazil)

 “Steve Beeler is one of the excellent leaders I have worked with in my career.
 He excels at building project teams of people from diverse cultural backgrounds.
 His door is always open.”